 Equipment breakdown insurance

 If equipment in a restaurant suddenly broke down due to an unexpected event, equipment breakdown insurance could cover resulting costs.
 For example, if a refrigerator stopped working due to a power outage, equipment breakdown insurance could cover the cost to replace the refrigerator.

 An insurance appetizer: take BrokerLink’s online assessment

-For restaurant owners to get a taste of which insurance coverage may work for their business, they can take BrokerLink’s online business assessment.
-In five steps, restaurant owners can learn which coverages may work for their business.
-If a restaurant owner is ready to get the quote process cooking, they can fill out an online form or contact a BrokerLink commercial insurance broker.
+For restaurant owners to get a taste of which insurance coverage may work for their business, visit our restaurant insurance page for more information.
+If a restaurant owner is ready to get the quote process cooking, contact one of our commercial insurance brokers.